 Those who advocate for honey as an aphrodisiac tend to point to its boron and B vitamins.
 Honey contains boron, a trace mineral used for building strong bones and improving muscle coordination.
 The results of a study in Integrative Medicine: A Clinician’s Journal conclude that boron beneficially impacts the body’s use of estrogen, testosterone, and vitamin D.

-According to Green Facts, however, here are only 7.2 mg of boron per kilogram of honey.
+According to Green Facts, however, there is only 7.2 mg of boron per kilogram of honey.
 This would mean that for 3 mg of boron, the lowest active daily dose, you would need about half a kilogram of honey, which is more than this entire jar.
 That’s a lot to consume.
 Foods like prunes and raisins have more than three times the amount of boron, but no one is considering them as aphrodisiacs.
-In our opinion, prunes for a romantic dinner just doesn’t have an appetizing ring to it.
+In our opinion, prunes don’t really cut it for a romantic dinner.

 A Shot of Energy